awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

 **Tip**
-If you don't specify a template, the default is "app," which is the one we wanted anyway, so technically you can leave it out and save four keystrokes\.
+If you don't specify a template, the default is "app," which is the one we wanted anyway\.
+Technically, you can omit it and save four keystrokes\.

 The cdk init command creates a number of files and folders inside the `hello-cdk` directory to help you organize the source code for your AWS CDK app\.
 Take a moment to explore\.
 The structure of a basic app is all there; you'll fill in the details in this tutorial\.